-Probation and Parole officers are instructing individuals on supervision to report to their officer by phone, unless exigent circumstances exist.
+Probation and Parole officers are instructing individuals on supervision to report to their appointed officer by phone unless exigent circumstances exist.
 All evidence-based reentry classes held in the Probation and Parole offices are suspended until further notice; however, the staff is still available to assist clients telephonically if needed.
 Addiction Services staff will continue to provide services to clients via telephone and case reviews.

 Addiction Services program managers are developing site-specific plans to continue programming and limit staff and participant contact in jails, institutions, and residential community programs.
 For community programs, we are also utilizing web-based options for clients to continue participating in support groups and treatment.

 The Justice and Public Safety Cabinet and the Department of Juvenile Justice in consultation with the Department for Public Health, have taken proactive measures to mitigate the spread of the virus to youth and staff.